ALaevens/Connect4/README.md

 This program also has lots of optional command line arguments.
 You can use -h or -help to see these.

-They are explained in there but i will explain them breifly.
+They are explained in there but I will explain them breifly.

     -test NUM	run NUM times

     -depth          Search depth of the program (select computer as one or two of the players)

     -p1,p2		{human,random,computer} select what player should be...
-Random is placement at random
+Random is placement of pieces at random

-    -step		Used to watch computer v random or computer v computer games easier.. allows the stepping through program
+    -step		Used to watch computer v random or computer v computer games easier.. allows stepping through the program

     -debug		Used by the programmers to see what the program is actually doing (Behind the scences)